This is a list of books, tools, and other resources I frequently reference.

 Airfoil Tools is a library of wing shapes, calculators, and tools that allow you to compare wings, or create your own wing shapes and plot them.
 If you’re curious about wing design, this is an incredible resource.

 The Miata Turbo Aerodynamics forum has a lot of great info, and is growing all the time.
-The forum started as a single thread called Post your DIY aero pics, and it’s the best source of DIY Miata aero anywhere.
+The forum started as a single thread called Post your DIY aero pics, and it’s a great source of DIY Miata aero.
 You’ll need patience to sort through 90+ pages, and my frustration with the lack of organization and navigability is half the reason I created this website.
 The sticky on this forum, Aerodynamics Section: Intro & History is a must-read.
 A note on Miata Turbo, it’s not a noob-friendly site.
 If you want to ask dumb questions, go elsewhere.
 They didn’t like me.

 Flow Field Features and Aerodynamic Drag of Passenger Cars looks like it was created as a presentation, and this is a PDF version of it.
 It may be a bit older, but has a lot of great illustrations (some from Hucho) and simple explanations for reducing drag and lift.